Legrandin/pycryptodome/Doc/src/cipher/modern.rst

 .. function:: Crypto.Cipher.<algorithm>.new(key, mode, *, nonce=None, mac_len=None)

   Create a new EAX object, using <algorithm> as the base block cipher.

   :param bytes key: the cryptographic key
   :param mode: the constant ``Crypto.Cipher.<algorithm>.MODE_EAX``
   :param bytes nonce: the value of the fixed nonce.
     It must be unique for the combination message/key.
     If not present, the library creates a random nonce (16 bytes long for AES).
-  :param integer mac_len: the desired length of the
+  :param integer mac_len: the length of the MAC tag, in bytes.
-    MAC tag (default if not present: the cipher's block size, 16 bytes for AES).
+    At least 2, and not larger than the cipher's block size (default), which is 16 bytes for AES.
   :return: an EAX cipher object

 The cipher object has a read-only attribute :attr:`nonce`.

 Example (encryption)::